 An expat’s guide to the Indonesian tax system

-With its rich cultural landscape and international population, Indonesia has become a prominent location for expats looking to pursue new opportunities.
+With its rich cultural landscape and international population, Indonesia has become a prominent location for expats seeking new opportunities.

-However, due to the unfamiliarity of Indonesian law and the regulations that surround it, an ongoing cause for confusion is the tax obligations for non-locals.
+However, due to the unfamiliarity of Indonesian law and its regulations, an ongoing cause for confusion is the tax obligations for non-locals.

-If you're making plans to relocate to Indonesia or are an expat who is new to its tax regulations, then this is for you!
+If you plan to relocate or are an expatriate new to Indonesian tax regulations, this is for you!

-From the types of taxable income to the different tax brackets that exist, this article aims to help readers navigate their way around the Indonesian Tax System.
+From the types of taxable income to the different tax brackets, this article aims to help readers navigate the Indonesian Tax System.

-Here are the list of topics covered in this guide:
+Here is the list of topics covered in this guide:

 Tax residency criteria

-In December 2011, the Indonesian Directorate General of Taxes (DGT) established an updated set of criteria that is presently used to determine tax residency.
+In December 2011, the Indonesian Directorate General of Taxes (DGT) established updated criteria to determine tax residency.

 Individual Taxpayers

-• The individual is considered as a tax resident if they have lived in Indonesia for more than 183 days within a 12-month period
+• The individual is considered a tax resident if they have lived in Indonesia for over 183 days within 12 months.

-• Or has been present in Indonesia for under 183 days within a fiscal year but has the intention to continue staying there.
+• Or has been present in Indonesia for under 183 days within a fiscal year but intends to continue staying there.

 • The intention can be displayed when the individual obtains a working visa, work and stay permit or an employment contract that extends beyond 183 days.